gammasoft71/xtd/docs/exception_throwing.md

 Exception-throwing guidelines described in this section require a good definition of the meaning of execution failure.
 Execution failure occurs whenever a member cannot do what it was designed to do (what the member name implies).
 For example, if the open_file method cannot return an opened file handle to the caller, it would be considered an execution failure.

-Most developers have become comfortable with using exceptions for usage errors such as division by zero or null references.
+Most developers have become comfortable using exceptions for errors such as division by zero or null references.
 In the Framework, exceptions are used for all error conditions, including execution errors.

 **❌ DO NOT** return error codes.